Skip to main content

 Build

-This movement is especially effective in functional training, HIIT workouts, and core-focused strength programs.
-The Pull In on a Stability Ball helps improve core endurance, balance, and body awareness, translating well to athletic performance and everyday movement.
-Its scalable difficulty makes it suitable for those progressing beyond basic core exercises and looking to develop stronger, more resilient core control.
+This movement works well in functional training, HIIT workouts, and core-focused strength programs.
+Strengthening these muscle patterns carries over to athletic performance and everyday movement (Muñoz-López et al., 2017).
+Its scalable difficulty — controlled by ball placement and tempo — makes it suitable for anyone progressing beyond basic core exercises and looking to build stronger, more resilient core control.

 1. Begin by lying face up on a stability ball, with your upper back, shoulders, and neck supported on the ball.